SpinettaInc/Tupp-Trigger-Library/README.md

 Before using the this library, you must have an active account on [Tupp.io](https://tupp.io).
 Tupp.io allows you to create custom chatflows and logic, which can then be utilized within your web application using this library.
 Each chatflow in Tupp.io provides a unique UUID, which is essential for configuring this library in your project.

+### Alpine.js-Compatible Version

+For users who prefer a more declarative approach to UI interactions, we offer an Alpine.js-compatible version of the Tupp Trigger library.
+This version leverages the simplicity and reactivity of Alpine.js, making it an ideal choice for projects already utilizing this framework.

+You can find this Alpine.js-friendly variant in the Alpine folder of our repository.
+It's tailored to integrate seamlessly with Alpine.js, allowing for a more intuitive and concise implementation of dynamic behaviors in your web applications.
+For detailed instructions and examples on how to use this version, please refer to the README file located within the Alpine folder.

 ## Features

 - **Broad Event Handling**: Supports `input`, `select`, `textarea`, and `button` elements, including inputs of type `submit`.